dr-jam/CameraControlExercise/README.md

 ### Grading

-Stage 1 is worth 10 points.
-Stages 2, 3, 4, and 5 are worth 15 points each.
+Stage 1, 2, 3, and 4 are worth 15 points each.
+Stages 5 is worth 10 points.
 The stages are worth a total of 70 points.
 The remaining 30 points are for your peer-review of another student's submission.

 ### Due Date and Submission Information

-This exercise is due Tuesday April 23rd at 11:59pm on GitHub Classroom.
+This exercise is due Thursday October 17th at 11:59pm on GitHub Classroom.
 The master branch as found on your individual exercise repository will be evaluated.

 ## Exercise Stages